will123195/oreo/README.md

 - Auto-detects tables, columns, primary keys and foreign keys
 - Saves multi-table nested objects with an atomic transaction
-- Detects primary and read-only hosts
+- Detects primary and read-only hosts (from specified list of hosts)
 - Use callbacks or plug in your own Promise library
 - No dependencies